torryatco/Basilica/readme.md

 The `<picture>` tag can be used for cropping or modifying images for different media conditions _or_ offering different image formats when certain formats are not supported by all browsers.
 See the [example](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/picture) on MDN.

-See this technique in the wild on The Guardian

 ## Layout

 We'll start by using float on the two main content columns: